-Starting in 2023, one US based applicant per season of the International Residency will be awarded a Full Fellowship, which covers all program fees for the season.
-A jury consisting of NARS staff and select art professionals review applications on the merit of artistic quality and level of need; studio practice; and the potential professional development and benefit from engaging with the NARS community.
-Only US based artists are eligible to receive the Full Fellowship.
+One US-based applicant per season of the International Residency will be awarded a Full Fellowship, which covers all program fees for the season.
+A jury consisting of NARS staff and select art professionals review applications on the merit of artistic quality and level of need, studio practice, and the potential professional development and benefit from engaging with the NARS community.
+Only US-based artists are eligible to receive the Full Fellowship.

 Read more